-- 5.4.1 A natural person may apply to the management committee for admission to membership as a supporting member. - 5.4.2 A supporting member has the right to receive notice of general meetings and to be present but not to vote at general meetings.
-A supporting member is under no obligation to attend general meetings. - 5.4.3 Each supporting member is taken, by virtue of that membership, to have agreed: - a) that they will observe and comply with this constitution and the regulations; and - b) to pay the subscriptions, fees and levies (if any) set out in the regulations as payable by supporting members within the period stated in the regulations.
+- 5.3.1 A natural person may apply to the Management Committee for admission to membership as a supporting member.
+A supporting member may also be known as a Supporter of the Party. - 5.3.2 A supporting member has the right to receive notice of general meetings and to be present but not to vote at general meetings.
+A supporting member is under no obligation to attend general meetings. - 5.3.3 Each supporting member is taken, by virtue of that membership, to have agreed: - a) that they will observe and comply with this constitution and the Rules; and - b) to pay the subscriptions, fees and levies (if any) set out in the Rules as payable by supporting members within the period stated in the Rules. - 5.3.4 After one year as a supporter member, application can be made to have membership upgraded to voting member upon payment of membership fee that is renewable annually, before 30 June each year.

-5.5.
-Obligations of members